re-data/re-data/docs/docs/introduction/whatis.md

 ---

 # What is re_data?
-re_data lets data teams compute various data quality metrics about their datasets and later on:
+re_data lets data teams compute various metrics about their datasets and later on:
   - test
   - visualize
   - find anomalies in those

-re_data is meant to help data teams find, debug data problems and sleep well knowing they you will know if something unexpected happens.
+re_data is meant to help data teams find, debug data problems and sleep well knowing they they will know if something unexpected happens.

 re_data works strictly inside your data warehouse - by doing transformations on your tables.
 It let's you improve your data without it needing to leave your data warehouse.